hakimka/SelfDrivingCar-Project01/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+The pipeline consists of several steps.
+First, I filter images for white and yellow.
+Then I apply some dilation on the image to reduce the noise.
+On the filtered out and dilated image, I apply Canny edge filter.
+Using Hough transformation, I get the lines.
+The Hough lines are filtered out by slope and size

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I average out all left and right lanes by summing up all "slopes" and dividing the sum by total number of left and right hough lanes (positive and negative slopes).
+To smooth out transition of the lane markers from frame to frame, I kept track of the previous lane positions.
+If for a given frame I cannot determine lanes, I use the previous frame values to draw the lanes

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+There potential shortcoming of the proposed method:

+    a) the edge detection of light sensitive
+    b) if the algorithm cannot determine lanes for too many frames, it may draw lanes that are way off.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use a gaussian blur to smooth out noisy patches of white/yellow areas.

-Another potential improvement could be to ...
+Another potential improvement could be to keep track of number of frames for which the algorithm could not establish the lanes
+If the situation arises when the lanes are not established for too many consequite frames, make the algorithm adaptive to weed out the lanes.